 Procida Italy Student Budget Worksheet 2-21.xls

 Transatlantic airfare, incidentals, and most dinners are not included in the program fee.

-Starting in Summer 2018, tuition and program costs will be added to your official tuition bill.
-For information on payments and deadlines, please refer to you official billing statement from the Office of the Bursar.
+Tuition and program costs will be added to your official tuition bill.
+For information on payments and deadlines, please refer to your official billing statement from the Office of the Bursar.

 Interested in studying in Italy?
 Apply here

 The deadline to apply is January 15, 2019.
 This is a small program, and may fill prior to the application deadline.

 Attend an information session: Friday, September 21st, 11:30; Community Kitchen, Douglass Hall

 You may be eligible to receive a scholarship for this Program.
 Read the Scholarships document in your Learning Content for details.

 There are many scholarships and funding sources, both need and merit-based, for education abroad, and we encourage you to apply.
 Visit our Scholarships page for more information.

 Do not wait until the last minute to research what you may be eligible for, as scholarships are competitive, and will not be awarded for poorly-written applications.
 Scholarships for short-term and summer programs, and for international students, are limited, so it’s especially important to begin looking for scholarships sooner, rather than later.